cmuth001/Zylotech-Data-Engineer-Assessment/README.md

 ## Assessment Steps
 Below are steps I  followed to complete the assessment:
+   ### Database Selection:
+      1. NoSQL: Apache Cassandra
+         * High Availability: Supports multiple master model, the loss of the single node does not affect the ability of the cluster writes during crash.
+         * 100% uptime and no downtime.
+         * Scalability: Multiple master model can write on any server node.
+Based on the number of servers nodes in the cluster m the better it will scale.
+         * CQL is very similar to SQL, nothing is new to learn.
+      2. SQL: PostgreSQL
+         * Performance: PostgreSQL performs well in OLTP/OLAP systems when read/write speeds are required and extensive data analysis is needed.
+         * It is better suited for Data Warehousing and data analysis applications that require fast read/write speeds.
+         * Supports a wide variety of programing languages
    ### Create Tables
       1. Created tables using CREATE statements in sql_queries.py.
       2. Droped tables using DROP statements in sql_queries.py if it exists.